Sonamkhadka/CritiqueAI/README.md

 ## How It Works

 1. Enter your argument text in the input area
-2. Select your preferred AI model (OpenAI, DeepSeek, or Gemini)
+2. Select your preferred AI model (OpenAI GPT-4o, DeepSeek Chat, or Google Gemini 2.5 Pro)
 3. Click "Analyze" to process your text
-4. View the comprehensive analysis results
+4. View the comprehensive analysis results with logical structure, emotional tone, fallacies, and counter-arguments

 Behind the scenes:
 - The frontend UI sends the text to the backend